wtomi/the-simpsons-search/README.md

 This is a simple REST application for searching phrases in the episodes' scripts of The Simpsons series.
 The application fetches scripts from a web page by parsing html markup.
-The application uses Lucene for creating the index of the scripts and Ratpack for creating endpoints.
+The application uses Lucene for creating the index of the scripts and Ratpack for creating simple web service.

 ## Running